 All residents are required to complete a medication use evaluation (MUE) and accompanying quality improvement (QI) project during the residency year.
 The goal of the MUE-QI project is to develop a systematic process designed to determine, improve, and maintain the appropriate and effective use of medications.
 You are afforded a mentor and are required to complete QI education and training through the Mayo Clinic Quality Academy.

 Advanced life-support education and emergency-response participation

 As part of the medical emergency response learning experience, Basic Life Support (BLS) and Advanced Cardiovascular Life Support (ACLS) certification are required for PGY-1 pharmacy residents.

 Additional pharmacy department training is provided on code cart basics and emergency-specific competencies.
-You actively respond to medical emergencies throughout the year, including codes, traumas and stroke priorities.
+You actively respond to all medical emergencies throughout the year, including codes and stroke priorities.

-During the residency, you have the opportunity to attend professional meetings for the purpose of networking, professional development and service to the profession.
-Funding for travel-related expenses, such as airfare, hotel and registration fees, is provided by the residency program.
+During the academic year, you have the opportunity to attend professional meetings for the purpose of networking, professional development, and service to the profession.
+Funding for travel-related expenses, such as airfare, hotel, and registration fees, is provided by the residency program.

-PGY-1 residents are required to attend the American Society of Health-System Pharmacists (ASHP) Midyear Clinical Meeting and a conference to present research results.
-Additional meetings are based on the discretion of the residency program and available funds.
-You are expected to actively participate in recruiting activities at these meetings.
-Typically, residents are allotted a maximum of 10 professional travel days a year.
+PGY-1 residents are required to attend Vizient, the American Society of Health-System Pharmacists (ASHP) Midyear Clinical Meeting, ASHP state affiliate meeting(s), and a regional residency research conference.
+Additional meetings are based on the discretion of residency program leadership.
+Typically, you are allotted a maximum of 10 professional travel days a year.

 Core standards for resident performance have been established by ASHP to provide clear expectations.
 The PharmAcademic evaluation system is used to ensure that you receive ongoing feedback that facilitates the development of your skills throughout the year.
 This feedback utilizes consistent assessment criteria and provides a mechanism for improving your skills.